5.3 Proceeds of Crime

 Crown counsel must not take a third party's claim into account nor agree to reimburse them in resolution discussions.
 Only SPMD can decide whether to recognize a third party's claim after the forfeiture.

-Before requesting forfeiture of any property, any update of the briefing note described in section 3.1.13, in particular in relation to the property being seized and any third party rights, must be prepared for the authority who will be approving a restraint order.
+The briefing note described in section 3.1.3 must be updated and resubmitted before requesting the forfeiture of any property.
+This briefing note must specify the property being seized and any third party rights.
 If restraint is not being sought, a briefing note is required before any forfeiture.

 In addition, in the context of resolution discussions, it is important to ensure that an agreement includes the facts which support, as much as possible, a future request for forfeiture.
 Without these facts, it can be difficult to proceed with forfeiture.